vitaly-t/pg-monitor/README.md

 #### detailed
 Optional.
 When set, it reports such connection details as user@database.

+When not set, it defaults to the value of [monitor.detailed].

 ## query(e, [detailed])
 Monitors and reports event [query](https://github.com/vitaly-t/pg-promise#query).